 About Indiana

-Heading toward the state's center, rivers and lakes such as the Salamonie River State Forest and Salamonie Lake offer great recreation and hunting.
-Swampy lowlands and thick, hardwood ridges create ideal habitat for a thriving whitetail population estimated at almost 700,000.
+Well-appointed and thriving fishing and hunting land for sale in Indiana is bountiful and complements over 502,000 acres of public hunting land available to roam.
+In Indiana’s central region, rivers and lakes such as the Salamonie River State Forest and Salamonie Lake offer great recreation and hunting.
+Swampy lowlands and thick, hardwood ridges offer an incredible habitat diversity allowing deer to thrive with an estimated population of almost 700,000 white-tailed deer.
 The clean, fresh water of the rivers and lakes provides some of the best large and smallmouth bass fishing in the Midwest, along with plenty of panfish.
+Hunting and fishing are well-managed in the state by the Indiana Department of Natural Resources, which is committed to preserving and enhancing natural habitats, improving wildlife populations, and promoting sustainable hunting practices.

 State Profile